-Wills is swinging on the swing rambling on to Lee about a 4 year old boy who broke his arm on the swing a few months back.
+Wills is swinging on the swing rambling on to Lee about a 4-year-old boy who broke his arm on the swing a few months back.
 Lee loses patience.

 Watch the film and draw your own conclusions… the film is fraught with moments of ambiguity and cognitive tension.
-Grey’s performance is grandiose and Robertson’s reserve plays off Grey’s stagy characterizations in a way that make this thriller an interesting film to journey through… If I can find out more about the true crime I will add it to this post for the sake of making it complete.
+Grey’s performance is grandiose and Robertson’s reserve plays off Grey’s stagy characterizations in a way that makes this thriller an interesting film to journey through… If I can find out more about the true crime I will add it to this post for the sake of making it complete.

-This has been an utterly monstrous post from your ever swinging MonsterGirl-hope you enjoyed it!
+This has been an utterly monstrous post from your ever-swinging MonsterGirl-hope you enjoyed it!